-CREATE TABLE student ( sno INT, sname VARCHAR(50) )
+CREATE TABLE Student ( No INT, Name VARCHAR(50) )

-When we increase the width of a column we don’t have any problem but while decreasing the width if the table contains data in it we cannot decrease the width less than the max existing characters in the column.
+Note: When you increase the width of a column, you won’t face any problem but while decreasing the width if the table contains data in it we cannot decrease the width less than the max existing characters in the column.

-ALTER TABLE student ALTER COLUMN sno INT NOT NULL
+ALTER TABLE Student ALTER COLUMN No INT NOT NULL

-ALTER TABLE student ALTER COLUMN sno INT NULL
+ALTER TABLE Student ALTER COLUMN No INT NULL

-It is used for adding a new column to an existing table.
+Adding a new column to an existing table in SQL Server: